CN-UPB/MARVELO/Documentation/Tutorials/Example1.md

 Below commands are optional-

-  5. `abort` It kills the current process between server and the client
+  5. `abort` It kills the running modules on the client
   6. `cleanfolder` It cleans the data stored in the asn_daemon directory on the Client nodes which was transferred by the `transferdata`       command.

 **Step5: View output**